OpenVnmrJ/OpenVnmrJ/Install.md

 The MacOS version needs java version 1.8 or newer to be installed.
+To install on the Mac, open the "Finder" and navigate to the OpenVnmrj.pkg file.
+Right-click on the icon and select "Open".
+If you double-click on the icon, it may result in System security complaining it’s “not registered developer” and then quit.
+To get around this security issue, go to
+  Apple Pull down menu
+    System Preferences
+    Security & Privacy
+    Click on lock icon bottom left of window and enter administrator password General Tab
+        Bottom Section
+        Allow apps downloaded from:
+           Select OpenVnmrJ and choose “Open Anyways”

 Also, if installed on MacOS Catalina (10.15) or Big Sur (16.3), the Mac must be rebooted following installation of OpenVnmrJ.
-If one installs OpenVnmrJ Version 3 on a Mac running Yosemite to Mojave and subsequently upgrades to Catalina or newer MacOS versions, OpenVnmrJ will stop working.
+If one installs OpenVnmrJ Version 3 on a Mac running Mojave and subsequently upgrades to Catalina or newer MacOS versions, OpenVnmrJ will stop working.
 This is because Catalina and newer MacOS versions have implemented a "read-only" system directory and OpenVnmrJ will have